adamtorres/nested-ansible/readme.md

     ansible-playbook -i inventory.yml main.yml

 The task `Ensure apt packages are installed` will take some time.
 With the caching being used on my local network, it still takes 5 minutes.
 On average, this takes about 5.5 minutes to run the first time.
 Subsequent runs should take less than 10 seconds as nothing needs changed.
+Obviously, times will vary based on internet connection speed and hardware.
+These times are just used for comparison to each other rather than your own experience.

 First run: